Our Executive Team

 Chaplain: Scott Rowland BA, Dip Ed, M Div, M Min

 Rev. Rowland grew up in Sydney, studied at the University of Sydney and the University of New England.
 He worked in boys' boarding schools while studying and working in Christian University Ministry.
 Moving to Perth in 1995, Rev. Rowland taught geography and economics up to TEE level for a number of years before training for ordained Anglican ministry.
 He began working at St Mark’s teaching Christian Studies during his ordination training, before being appointed Chaplain in 2007.
-Scott is married to Jenny who is an engineer and they have two daughters, Laney and Hannah, both of whom attend St Mark’s.
+Scott is married to Jenny and they have two daughters, Laney and Hannah, both of whom attend St Mark’s.

 Business Manager: Carolyn Gray BBus (Acc) CA